Skip to content

 AGG -->|"HTTP/SSE"| EXT

 The host MCP server manages VMs.
-The guest relay provides MCP tools to code running inside the VM while the host endpoint owns parsing, Security Engine dispatch, telemetry, and routing.
+The guest relay provides MCP tools to code running inside the VM while the host endpoint owns parsing, policy, telemetry, and dispatch.

 The host MCP server runs as a stdio process, typically spawned by an AI agent (Claude Code, Gemini CLI).
 It uses the rmcp crate for JSON-RPC handling.